-Looking for a Lodge or Static Caravan in the Ribble Valley?
-Beacon Fell View Holiday Park is the perfect location for your holiday home.
-Set in 30 acres of lush greenery overlooking the beautiful Ribble Valley and surrounding areas.
+Are you looking for a lodge or static caravan at Beacon Fell View Holiday Park?
+Located at Longridge in the Ribble Valley, the Park is the perfect location for your static caravan or lodge.
+The Park sits on thirty acres of lush greenery overlooking the beautiful Ribble Valley and surrounding areas.

-Beacon Fell has something for everyone from couples to outdoor enthusiasts and families.
-The park’s close location to the Lake District and the city of Preston means a holiday at Beacon Fell Caravan Park can offer exactly what you want whether it is relaxation or leisurely fun.
+Beacon Fell Holiday Park has something for everyone from couples to outdoor enthusiasts and families.
+The park is close location to the Lake District and the city of Preston means a holiday at Beacon Fell Caravan Park can offer what you want whether it is relaxation or fun.

-Beacon Fell is just four minutes from the market town of Longridge.
+Beacon Fell View Holiday Park is just four minutes from the market town of Longridge.
 Visitors to Longridge may choose to eat out at the local pub - The White Bull at Alston, which serves delicious pub classics.
-For afternoon tea with a selection of lovely homemade goods the Potting Shed Café is perfect.
-For golfing enthusiasts, Longridge boasts one of Lancashire’s oldest golf clubs.
+For afternoon tea with a selection of lovely homemade goods, The Potting Shed Café is perfect.
+For golfing enthusiasts, Longridge Golf Club boasts one of Lancashire’s oldest golf clubs.
 The 5673 yards par 70 layout provides an excellent challenge to golfers of all abilities with stunning views over the Ribble Valley, Forest of Bowland and Fylde coast.

 The area has many fantastic walking routes such as Longridge Fell.
 The Forest of Bowland offers some of the most beautiful and remote walking in the country, from the grandeur and isolation of the moorland hills to the undulating lowlands with their distinctive pattern of settlements, woodland cloughs and river valleys.
 As well as the fell tops and moors, there are extensive opportunities for shorter and less challenging routes in the Ribble Valley.

-Less than nine miles from the park is Brockholes, a two-hundred and fifty-acre nature reserve ideal for family fun days out.
-There are several walking trails which enable visitors to take in the beautiful scenery and a outdoor playground featuring a zip wire and climbing forest.
+Less than nine miles from the Park is Brockholes, a two-hundred and fifty-acre nature reserve ideal for family fun days out.
+There are several walking trails which enable visitors to take in the beautiful scenery and an outdoor playground featuring a zip wire and climbing forest.
 There is a café serving a breakfast, lunch and afternoon tea menu as well as a delicious Wallings ice cream parlour.
-Events at Brockholes occur throughout the year targeting all ages for example there is an open-air theatre, guided walks and craft events.
+Events at Brockholes occur throughout the year targeting all ages; for example, there is an open-air theatre, guided walks and craft activities.

-Preston is half an hour’s drive from the park.
-The lively city has great leisurely activities for younger children such as Energi - a large indoor trampoline centre.
+Preston is half an hour’s drive from the Park.
+The lively city has great leisurely activities for younger children such as Energi - a massive indoor trampoline centre.
 The city is renowned for the beautiful Avenham Park which has picturesque scenery with the stunning River Ribble backdrop.
-The park also has an outdoor play area designed for children.
-Preston has a great range of both local and high street retailers making it an ideal shopping location.
+The Park also has an outdoor play area designed for children.
+Preston has a vast range of both local and high street retailers, making it an ideal shopping location.
 An indoor and outdoor market are open six days a week and sell a variety of goods from locally sourced foodstuffs to clothes and furniture.

 Beacon Fell Holiday Park